 Phoenix Assault Attorney

-Explaining Assault Charges & Your Rights
+Explaining Assault Criminal Charges & Your Legal Rights

 Assault is the criminal act of threatening violence or using violence towards another person.
 Assault is a violent crime that can be physical, verbal, or sexual in nature.
 When a person commits assault with a weapon, it is considered an act of aggravated assault, which is a more serious offense than simple assault.
 A person can also be charged with aggravated assault if the victim suffered extensive bodily injury or death.